-In 1962, my dad bought a piece of land on the shore of Lake Bryan* in southwest Orange County, Florida.
-Two years later, Walt Disney Productions purchased a bunch of property 1/8 mile to the north.
-Because of those two facts, my brother Brian and I grew up on Walt Disney World's border and never knew any other kind of "normal"... the closest playground, the closest post office and the closest fake riverboat were all on WDW land that we could walk to easily across a short stretch of sand, pines, cactus and rattlesnake skins.
-From early on we became Magic Kingdom junkies and spent LOTS of time debating which one of Mr. Toad's Wild Ride's tracks was best, riding If You Had Wings over and over again and wondering just what exactly lurked back in that musty dark Haunted Mansion load area portal that produced an endless flow of doom buggies.
+In 1962, my dad bought a small piece of land on the shore of Lake Bryan* in southwest Orange County, Florida.
+Two years later, Walt Disney Productions purchased a lot of property 1/8 mile to the north.
+My brother Brian and I grew up in a house our parents built on Walt Disney World's border and we never knew any other kind of "normal"... the closest playground, the closest post office and the closest Empress Lilly were all on WDW land that we could walk to easily across a short stretch of sand, pines and shedded rattlesnake skins.
+From early on we became Magic Kingdom junkies and spent LOTS of time debating which one of Mr. Toad's Wild Ride's tracks was best, riding If You Had Wings over and over again, then wondering just what exactly lurked beyond that musty dark Haunted Mansion load area portal that produced an endless flow of doom buggies.

-Three years later I thought I was waaaayyyyyyy too punk rock to work at WDW.
-My first girlfriend, however, had a job at Mickey's Mart in Tomorrowland and suggested her employer as a way of me not being broke.
+Three years later I thought I was way too goth to get a job at WDW.
+My first girlfriend, however, worked at Mickey's Mart in Tomorrowland and suggested her employer as a way of me not being broke.
 By late 1985 I was a Foods Host at the Magic Kingdom's Columbia Harbour House.
-It was a pretty revelatory experience.
-Lots of childhood questions about how WDW operated were answered in a matter of days and getting the chance to explore those nasty tunnels was well worth enduring the rancid smells.
+It was a revelatory experience.
+Lots of childhood questions about how the place worked were answered in a matter of days and being able to approach the park from the tunnels was well worth enduring its rancid smells.
 Better yet, the opportunity to access off-limits stuff - like If You Had Wings film projector platforms and rainy Tiki Room picture windows - was insanely good fun.

 At seventeen I transfered to the Haunted Mansion and the Operations department.
 It was the first time something I'd always wanted to do lived up to my expectations*** and career-wise I had definitely peaked.
 When Brian turned sixteen he applied for a job at WDW too.
 Before long he was dressed like a Logan's Run extra, slinging cardboard-flavored pizza at the Plaza Pavilion and gazing with wonder upon the massive bank of Wometco vending machines in the Main Street Break Room.
-He never wore a chipmunk suit but he had lots of fun and smoked a ton of pot****.
+He never wore a chipmunk suit, at least not for Disney, but he had lots of fun and smoked a ton of pot****.
 Over the next several years I worked at many other attractions (including the Jungle Cruise, Diamond Horseshoe, 20,000 Leagues, Mr. Toad's Wild Ride, Snow White and Space Mountain) and took friends on tours of off-limits areas.
-We may have taken some stuff that wasn't ours and had some run-ins with Security... it's hard to remember all the details.

 Back then, WDW still felt a lot like the place we knew as kids.
-All these years later, anyone familiar with WDW between 1971 and 1986 remembers it as a different place than it had become by the mid-1990s.
-There was more to do at WDW by the time it turned 25, but its personality was undergoing a deliberate transformation under the direction of then-CEO Michael Eisner and a new Florida management team that felt they could improve upon the ideas and principles of those who came before them and increase profit dramatically.
+All these years later, anyone familiar with WDW between 1971 and 1986 remembers it as a very different place than it had become by the mid-1990s.
+There was more to do at WDW by the time it turned 25, but its personality was undergoing a deliberate transformation under the direction of then-CEO Michael Eisner and a new Florida management team that felt they could improve upon the ideas and principles of those who came before them and increase profits dramatically.
 This led to a lot of cost-cutting and price increases.
+Also, a steady bunch of non-Disney brands began to show up on WDW property in 1988.
+The logos of corporate sponsors had always been present on many shop and attraction signs, but by the 1990s WDW began to fold so much outside content (Muppets, McDonald's, Star Wars...) into the parks that the line between Disney's creative legacy and that of others would perhaps be indistinguishable for its younger guests.
+This itself wasn't a matter of good/bad, right/wrong, but it was a matter of marked change in terms of the overall WDW experience.
 At the same time, new parks and hotels were being built while the old ones were maintained less admirably than they had been during the resort's first fifteen years.
 Many of the resort's original designers were also retired and Eisner's affinity for postmodern architecture led to new (and often huge) structures that broke dramatically from Phase One elevations and color schemes.
 Further extensions of the monorail line were nowhere to be seen or even expected after the doubling of WDW's bus fleet between 1989 and 1992.
-Topiary sculptures that once dotted the open greenscapes slowly became in-park only sights and once-pristine shorelines along the Seven Seas Lagoon and Bay Lake were overrun with weeds, then somebody decided it was okay to put a race track next to the MK parking lot so Fort Wilderness campers could wake up to the sound of roaring engines.
-Some ponderous stuff, for sure.
+Topiary sculptures that once dotted the open greenscapes slowly became in-park only sights and once-pristine shorelines along the Seven Seas Lagoon and Bay Lake were overrun with weeds.

 All of that was significant in terms of a shift, but the part of WDW's evolution that affected Brian and me the most was seeing things we loved disappear to make way for new stuff.
 When Fantasyland's Mickey Mouse Revue was sent to Tokyo in 1980, it didn't bother us too much because we thought it might come back someday (and because Big Thunder Mountain Railroad was right about to open).
-Then in 1985, Space Mountain's supercool Home of Future Living was replaced with RYCA-1, an oddly vacant follow-up.
+In 1985, Space Mountain's supercool Home of Future Living was replaced with RYCA-1, an oddly vacant follow-up, and it made WEDway rides less intriguing.
 Two years later, If You Had Wings was turned into an Eastern Airlines-less version of its former self called If You Could Fly.
 THAT felt really wrong; even though the ride's transition was logical (IYHW was, after all, tailor-made for a sponsor that didn't renew its contract), it didn't make the reality of it going away forever any less sad.
 It was like losing a fun grandparent, except you can't ride most grandparents through a Puerto Rican fortress full of marching bands and flamingos.
 If You Had Wings was my first meditative struggle with the concept of impermanence, which only got worse as more early WDW elements vanished or suffered perplexing overhauls with far greater frequency from that point forward.
 I mean, how could we have known as little kids that the place wasn't fixed in time?
-And who in their right mind comes along and changes a bunch of things that were essentially perfect?
-The 1990s WDW management team, that's who.
+And who in their right mind comes along and changes a bunch of things that were perfect?
+That new Florida management team, that's who.

 I had made some audio recordings in the parks and taken some photos as a kid, but when my favorite things started to seriously disappear I went a little crazy trying to build an audio, photo and video archive of things that hadn't been lost yet.
-Being a cast member helped.
-It led to a stupid Xeroxed newsletter called Jane Our Teenage Daughter, to lists a list of things that had gone missing from WDW and lots of generous input from total strangers in the form of photographs, videos, and tapes of ex-attractions.
+Being a cast member helped and it all led to a stupid newsletter (Jane Our Teenage Daughter), a list of things that had gone missing from WDW and lots of generous input from total strangers in the form of photographs, videos, and tapes of ex-attractions.
 Massive help came from specific individuals who shared the same obsession.
 "Miami Mike" Hiscano has been contributing to this project since its inception and is one of the most knowledgeable and generous WDW fans you could hope to find.
 Ross Plesset has gone out of his way countless times to arrange interviews and drive down bits of information that would have been lost were it not for his diligence.
 Others who provided useful and rare information during that time period included Robert Boyd, Mike Cozart, Dave Hooper, Christopher Merritt, Dave Smith and Gerald Walker.

-The original aim for WYW was to be the best reference source on WDW's earliest years, in context, for those who couldn't witness them.
-I still think that's a worthwhile goal, but WYW was only the 'solitary site' for this stuff from 1996 to 2001.
-After that, additional resources began to pop up online and took the theoretical/imaginary pressure off me to go it alone.
-By 2014 WYW was only one of many sites or blogs covering this topic and while I still had info that was unique, it felt less essential.
-But I'll keep the site up.
 Eventually this could also be a good place to put stories about things like Luis Arias, Nicole Golden, Micah Harvey, Steve Hill and me getting away with really bad Magic Kingdom behavior in the late 1980s.
-Things I'm not entirely ready to confess in full detail.
-A lot of WDW stuff made my life more fun that it would've been otherwise...
-I saw my first concert (Cheap Trick) on the castle stage, got heckling lessons from Bev Bergeron as a Diamond Horseshoe doorman, offered Dick Nunis and a bunch of Oriental Land Company executives a baked potato in Liberty Square, got beat to hell in the Tomorrowland Terrace when LA punk band X turned the place into a mosh pit, piloted Bret Michaels in a 20K sub, piloted Roger Ebert in a Jungle Cruise boat, viewed New Year's Eve fireworks with goth debutantes from the Grand Floridian's dirty roof, snuck into Splash Mountain as it was being built, snuck into If You Had Wings as it was being torn down, proposed to my wife at Port Orleans, interviewed Alice & Marc Davis about WDW ride concepts with Ross Plesset, indirectly caused a co-worker to fall through the ceiling above the MK women's locker room, took Mouse Tales author David Koenig on his first backstage WDW tour, etc. The whole list could fill a book, and at some point probably will.
+Things I'm not entirely ready to confess in some cases!
+A lot of WDW stuff made my life a lot more fun than it would've been otherwise...
+I saw my first concert (Cheap Trick) on the castle stage, got heckling lessons from Bev Bergeron as a Diamond Horseshoe doorman, offered Dick Nunis and a bunch of Oriental Land Company execs a baked potato in Liberty Square, got beat to hell in the Tomorrowland Terrace when LA punk band X turned the place into a mosh pit, piloted Bret Michaels in a 20K sub, piloted Roger Ebert in a Jungle Cruise boat, viewed 1989 New Year's Eve fireworks with goth debutantes from the Grand Floridian's dirty roof, crawled through Splash Mountain as it was being built, crawled through If You Had Wings as it was being torn down, proposed to my wife at Port Orleans, interviewed Alice & Marc Davis about WDW ride concepts with Ross Plesset, felt responsible (and was) for a co-worker who fell through a drop ceiling into the MK women's locker room, took author David Koenig on his first "backstage" WDW tour, met Nancy Sinatra at Disney-MGM, etc. The whole list could fill a book, and at some point probably will.
+Maybe.

 By 2012 there were many other sites with a changing/changed Vacation Kingdom as their primary focus.
 Some of them were really amazing.
 At the time of WYW going into "advanced stasis," these were some of my favorites: